History of the Singapore Open

 It was the 50th edition of Singapore’s national Open and also marked the first time the event had been played since 2012.

-In 2016, the tournament also became a jointly-sanctioned event between the Asian Tour and the Japan Golf Tour Organisation.
+Between 2016 and 2022, the tournament had been jointly-sanctioned by the Asian Tour and the Japan Golf Tour Organisation.
 From 2009 to 2012 the Asian Tour had jointly-sanctioned it with the European Tour.

 The year 2012 saw Italian teenager Matteo Manassero triumph after a play-off victory over South Africa’s Louis Oosthuizen.